Ex-high school football players allege coach's daughter, who was team trainer, sexually abused them

-COLTON, California -- Six former high school athletes in California are accusing their former football athletic trainer of sexually abusing them while they were students more than two decades ago.
+COLTON, California -- Six former high school athletes are accusing their former football trainer, Tiffany Strauss-Gordon, of sexually abusing them while they were students at Colton High School more than two decades ago.

-The former Colton High School football players have filed a lawsuit against Tiffany Strauss-Gordon and Colton Joint Unified School District in San Bernardino County.

-Strauss-Gordon is the daughter of legendary high school football coach Harold Strauss, and was the team's athletic trainer during her father's tenure.

 "This was an open secret.
 The high school students at Colton and their staff had a name for her sexual abuse of these children," said attorney Mike Reck with Jeff Anderson and Associates.

-Reck and Jemma Dunn with Greenberg Gross are representing the six former students.
+Reck and Jemma Dunn with Greenberg Gross are representing the former players who have filed a lawsuit against Strauss-Gordon and Colton Joint Unified School District.

 "If the roles were reversed the story would be very different.
 Nobody would be questioning whether this was an assault.
 There would be people in jail," Dunn said.
 "I mean there would be an uproar."

-Note: CORRECTION: This article previously described Strauss-Gordon as an athletic trainer.
-The National Athletic Trainers' Association (NATA) tells says Strauss-Gordon "is not a member of the organization nor an athletic trainer (AT) by profession, education or certification."